sorengoyal/var-bets/README.md

 Live prediction markets for football VAR reviews.
 Place bets on whether a VAR decision will confirm or overturn an on-field call — all in real-time with video-synced odds.

-Built as a hackathon prototype on the **TxLINE World Cup** free tier (Solana devnet), using a centralized DB-driven approach for rapid iteration.
+Built as a hackathon prototype on the **TxLINE World Cup** free tier (Solana Mainnet).
+Transaction for token creation - https://solscan.io/tx/5C4E4mdNR2yyE9u5dKCYK8FDy3JUYTPB9YpiZaQ2NAyM4BYJG69Q7uQcpNCUypXpFdPkcbcpPLKizYm3YMZCvytW

 ## Architecture